jina-ai/discoart/README.md

 Disco Diffusion is a Google Colab Notebook that leverages CLIP-Guided Diffusion to allow one to create compelling and beautiful images from text prompts.
 </sup></sub>

-👼 **Available to all**: fully compatible to Google Colab *free tier*!
-Perfect for those who don't own GPU.
+👼 **Available to all**: fully optimized for Google Colab *free tier*!
+Perfect for those who don't own GPU by themselves.

 🎨 **Focus on creating not coding**: two functions `create()` and `serve()` with Pythonic interfaces and powerful features.
-Smooth recovery & backup from session crashes or availability issues on Google Colab.
+Cloud-synced results and no more worry on session crushes on Google Colab.

-🏭 **Ready for integration & production**: built on top of [DocArray](https://github.com/jina-ai/docarray) data structure, enjoys smooth integration with [Jina](https://github.com/jina-ai/jina), [CLIP-as-service](https://github.com/jina-ai/clip-as-service) and other cross-/multi-modal applications.
+🏭 **Ready for integration & production**: built on top of [DocArray](https://github.com/jina-ai/docarray) data structure, enjoy smooth integration with [Jina](https://github.com/jina-ai/jina), [CLIP-as-service](https://github.com/jina-ai/clip-as-service) and other cross-/multi-modal applications.

 ## Install